 Equipment Loan Center (ELC)

 Digital and analog audio/video equipment can be borrowed by faculty, staff, and current Williams students for academic or college use.
-The ELC is located in Dodd Annex and is open M-F 10am – noon
+The ELC is located in the Center for Educational Technology and is open M-F 10am – noon

 The Financial Aid Office uses the PeopleSoft Campus Solutions system to manage student aid.
 Students can log in to get information about their aid package.
 For more information, visit the Financial Aid web site.